alialerwi/UIBK-703807-Advanced-C-CXX/ex01/README.md

 ## Task 3

 Setup [Google Test] and write a basic set of unit tests for the provided stack implementation.
-Your unit tests should go in a separate file `stack_test.cpp`.
+Your unit tests should go in a separate file `stack_test.cc`.

 [Google Test]: (https://github.com/google/googletest)